theiagen/public_health_viral_genomics/docs/source/titan_workflows.rst

 .. note::
   By default, this workflow will assume that input reads were generated using a 300-cycle kit (i.e. 2 x 150 bp reads).
 Modifications to the optional parameter for trimmomatic_minlen may be required to accommodate for shorter read data, such as 2 x 75bp reads generated using a 150-cycle kit.

-Upon initiating a Titan_Illumina_PE job, the input primer scheme coordinates and raw paired-end Illumina read data provided for each sample will be processed to perform consensus genome assembly, infer the quality of both raw read data and the generated consensus genome, and assign samples SARS-CoV-2 lineage and clade types as outlined in the Titan_Illumina_PE data workflow below.
+Upon initiating a Titan_Illumina_PE job, the input primer scheme coordinates and raw paired-end Illumina read data provided for each sample will be processed to perform consensus genome assembly, infer the quality of both raw read data and the generated consensus genome, and assign SARS-CoV-2 lineage and clade types as outlined in the Titan_Illumina_PE data workflow below.

 .. figure:: images/Titan_Illumina_PE.png
    :width: 800
    :alt: Titan_Illumina_PE workflow
    :figclass: align-center

-   **Titan_Illumina_PE v1.4.4 Data Workflow**
+   **Titan_Illumina_PE Data Workflow**

 Consensus genome assembly with the Titan_Illumina_PE workflow is performed by first de-hosting read data with the NCBI SRA-Human-Scrubber tool then trimming low-quality reads with Trimmomatic and removing adapter sequences with BBDuk.
 These cleaned read data are then aligned to the Wuhan-1 reference genome with BWA to generate a Binary Alignment Mapping (BAM) file.
 Primer sequences are then removed from the BAM file using the iVar Trim sub-command.
 The iVar consensus sub-command is then  utilized to generate a consensus assembly in FASTA format.
 This assembly is then used to assign lineage and clade designations with Pangolin and NextClade.
 NCBI’S VADR tool is also employed to screen for potentially errant features (e.g. erroneous frame-shift mutations) in the consensus assembly.